During this period of remote learning, the Undergraduate Writing Center is offering the following services:

 Here’s how to get started:

-- After you’ve made the appointment, send your paper to the following email: firstname.lastname@example.org.
+- The day before your appointment, a receptionist will send you instructions on how to share your paper with the UWC.
 Make sure to attach documents that you and the PLF will need to look at.
 If you haven’t started drafting, that’s OK.
 Just attach the assignment OR a description of the writing project.
-IMPORTANT: We need to receive those documents 30 minutes BEFORE your appointment.
+IMPORTANT: We need to receive those documents at least 2 hours BEFORE your appointment.
 Your PLF will then upload any documents you provide to Google Docs and share them with you for the purposes of the consultation.
+Find more information about sharing your paper via Google Docs here.

-- Online consultations will be conducted using Google Hangouts or Skype so that you can talk to the PLF.
-To use Google Hangouts, you need to have the Google Hangouts application loaded on your computer.
-Go to http://www.google.com/chat/video to find the app for download.
-This needs to be done before your appointment.
+- Online consultations will be conducted using Zoom so that you can talk to the PLF.
+Your PLF will send you a link to the Zoom meeting shortly before your appointment.

 Please remove all personally identifiable information from the document that you will share with the PLF on Google Docs.
-Personally identifiable information includes your UID, phone numbers or email addresses or any other sensitive information.
-The same applies to Google Hangouts or Skype.
+Personally identifiable information includes your UID, phone numbers or email addresses, or any other sensitive information.
+The same applies to Zoom, Google Hangouts, or Skype.